cgasb/PepThreader/README.md

  - MODELLER (*)

-(*) Before starting modelization, the presence of 'soap_peptide.hdf5' file (MODELLER SCORER) is checked.
+(*) Before starting modeling, the presence of 'soap_peptide.hdf5' file (MODELLER SCORER) is checked.
 If the file is not present, it is automatically copied in the proper location to be used by MODELLER.
 Because of non-standard installations or denial of writing permission, MODELLER SCORER initialization may fail.
 In these cases the 'soap_peptide.hdf5' file, which is located in PepThreader main directory must be manually copied in modeller 'modlib' directory to continue with the analysis.